intel-lab-lkp/linux/Documentation/bpf/standardization/instruction-set.rst

 Note that most instructions have instruction offset of 0.
 Only three instructions (``BPF_SDIV``, ``BPF_SMOD``, ``BPF_MOVSX``) have a non-zero offset.

-The devision and modulo operations support both unsigned and signed flavors.
+The division and modulo operations support both unsigned and signed flavors.

 For unsigned operations (``BPF_DIV`` and ``BPF_MOD``), for ``BPF_ALU``,
 'imm' is interpreted as a 32-bit unsigned value.
-For ``BPF_ALU64``, 'imm' is first sign extended from 32 to 64 bits, and then interpreted as a 64-bit unsigned value.
+For ``BPF_ALU64``, 'imm' is first :term:`sign extended<Sign Extend>` from 32 to 64 bits, and then interpreted as a 64-bit unsigned value.

 For signed operations (``BPF_SDIV`` and ``BPF_SMOD``), for ``BPF_ALU``,
 'imm' is interpreted as a 32-bit signed value.
-For ``BPF_ALU64``, 'imm' is first sign extended from 32 to 64 bits, and then interpreted as a 64-bit signed value.
+For ``BPF_ALU64``, 'imm' is first :term:`sign extended<Sign Extend>` from 32 to 64 bits, and then interpreted as a 64-bit signed value.

 The ``BPF_MOVSX`` instruction does a move operation with sign extension.
 ``BPF_ALU | BPF_MOVSX`` sign extends 8-bit and 16-bit operands into 32